MariDantas/Nutrition-Table/README.md

 ## Update History

+### Part III
+* The function now receives an object as a parameter, each containing the data of one row.
+* The function now has to be called three times for each row.

 ### Part II
 * The function ```renderTableRows()``` now receives a nested array as a parameter.
 * The function ```renderTableRows()``` is capable of rendering multiple rows.